Odunola25-dc/OLYMPIC_PROJECT/README.md

 #  Olympic Athlete Data Analysis

 Welcome to my Olympic data analysis project!
-This project focuses on uncovering key insights and recommendations from athlete and medal performance data, using tools like *Excel, Power BI, and Python*.
+This project focuses on uncovering key insights and recommendations from athlete and medal performance data, using tools like *Excel*.

 ---